onx001/tp/docs/UserGuide.md

    - It's the king's first move.
    - It's the rook's first move.
    - There are no pieces between the king and the rook.
-   - The king is not in check.
-   - The squares the king passes over and lands on are not under attack.

    To perform castling on either sides:
     - Move your king two squares to the right/left (towards the rook).